PARENTING STRESS RELIEF

 Parents of children with autism are at particular risk for excessively worrying about their children and what challenges they may face in the future.

-Ask yourself whether you’re focused on the reality-based needs of your child or the future asking, “What is my responsibility to my child today and to myself?” can help you direct your focus back to what you can actually control.
+Asking, “ What is my responsibility to my child today and to myself?” can help you direct your focus back to what you can actually control.

-Ask yourself whether you’re focused on the reality-based needs of your child or the future asking, “What is my responsibility to my child today and to myself?” can help you direct your focus back to what you can actually control.
+Asking, “ What is my responsibility to my child today and to myself?” can help you direct your focus back to what you can actually control.

 Rekindle and Find Your Focus on Reality